 We will endeavour to constantly update our register of rental property.
 In order to receive a regularly updated list of our available rental properties, please register [REGISTRATION FORM LINK] and we will contact you with details of new properties to suit your specified requirements, as and when new instructions are received .

 For more detailed information or appointments to view please contact us on 01922 404446.

-Please keep in mind that a range of rigorous checks on all prospective tenants will be carried out and we will require at least one and a half month’s rent as a deposit and one month’s rent paid in advance.
+Please keep in mind that a range of rigorous checks on all prospective tenants will be carried out and we will require at least 5 weeks rent as a deposit and one month’s rent paid in advance.
 Should you be uncertain as to your suitability or have specific requirements, please contact us.